strvcom/ds-academy/development/README.md

 To find additional information, consult the [official guide](https://jupyterbook.org/en/stable/start/build.html).

 #### Publish handbook to GitHub Pages

+> ⚠️ Publish your changes only when your code is merged to master.

 Do so by running the following command: